mangalam-research/btw/tech_notes.rst

 no talking to the server).
 The module ``bibliography.tests.mock_zotero`` is used for this task.

-Versions 0.10 and 0.11 of ``mitmdump`` suffer from a bug that makes replaying fail unless we use the ``--no-pop`` option.
-However, when we use ``--no-pop``, mitmproxy does not remove used match request/response pairs.
-So if we issue two requests that are considered *same* by ``mitmdump`` but we expect a *different* response, replaying will fail because the first response will be replayed twice.
-We work around this issue this way:

-* At recording time, rewrite the saved requests to add a ``X-BTW-Sequence`` header field which is incremented with each request.

-* At replaying time, filter the requests made by the code being tested so that they gain a ``X-BTW-Sequence`` field which is incremented with each request.

-* At replaying time, add ``--rheader X-BTW-Sequence`` so that request matching is performed on this field.

 Mitmproxy uses a self-signed certificate to serve data.
 Forwarding the upstream certificate currently does not work.
 (See `<https://github.com/mitmproxy/netlib/issues/32>`__ .)
 Moreover, we'd